saulbel/stargate-homelab/proxmox/README.md

 ## 🧩 Proxmox Template Creation

-`Cloud-init` customizes Linux VMs at boot—perfect for spinning up minimal images with Terraform.
+`Cloud-init` customizes Linux VMs at boot, perfect for spinning up minimal images with Terraform.

 **Steps to create a Proxmox cloud-init template:**
 ```sh